Close Button

 Mr Reddy specialises in total hip and knee replacements, revision joint replacements, ACL reconstruction, and more.

-Make an enquiry or book a free consultation
+Make an enquiry or book a consultation

 Call us to find out more.
-You can also book a free initial consultation for knee pain with an Orthopaedic Surgeon by choosing Hip or knee pain consultation then Free knee pain consultation on our online booking tool.
+You can also book an initial consultation for knee pain with an Orthopaedic Surgeon by choosing Hip or knee pain consultation then Knee pain consultation on our online booking tool.